holly-cummins/ibm-bluepages-js/README.md

 * `2.0.0`
   * `Local functions update, code refactoring and patching.`
   * `Replaced "user" by "employee" in code for better understanding of the functions.`
-  * `Changed the profile photo endpoint for one that allows retrieving .JPG images with better quality`
+  * `Changed the profile photo endpoint for one that returns .JPG images with better quality.`
-  * `Added the new employeeExists() function to validate if an employee is still part of IBM`
+  * `Added new function employeeExists(W3ID) to validate if an employee is still part of IBM.`
-  * `Added the new getManagerInCountryEmployees() function that allows to retrieve the in country employees of a specific manager`
+  * `Added new function getManagerInCountryEmployees(W3ID) that allows to return the in country employees of a specific manager.`
 * `2.0.3, 2.0.4 and 2.0.5`
   * `Documentation corrections.`
+* `2.0.6`
+  * `Fixed the problem caused by DTrace dependency of ldapjs on MacOS Catalina devices.`
+  * `Added new function getEmployeeMobileByW3ID(W3ID).`

 <h3> Usage </h3>